 The OSH Answers document on Risk Assessment has details on how to conduct an assessment and establish priorities.

 It is common to see the process of identifying hazards and assessing the corresponding risk to be described in various ways, including “hazard assessment”, “hazard and risk assessment”, “all hazards risk assessment”, etc.

 Regardless of the terminology used, the critical steps are to make sure the workplace has taken a systematic approach that looks for any hazards (existing or potential), has take appropriate steps to determine the level of risk of these hazards, and then taken measures to control the risk or eliminate the hazard.

 Documentation from CCOHS will use the terms “hazard identification ” and “risk assessment ” to describe the process of first looking for hazards, then determining the level of risk from that hazard.
 Hazard control describes the steps that can be taken to protect workers and the workplace.

 A general definition of adverse health effect is "any change in body function or the structures of cells that can lead to disease or health problems".

 Not necessarily.
 To answer this question, you need to know:

 The effects can be acute, meaning that the injury or harm can occur or be felt as soon as a person comes in contact with the hazardous agent (e.g., a splash of acid in a person's eyes).
-Some responses to may be chronic (delayed).
+Some responses may be chronic (delayed).
 For example, exposure to poison ivy may cause red swelling on the skin two to six hours after contact with the plant.
-On the other hand, longer delays are possible: mesothelioma, a kind of cancer in the lining in the lung cavity, can develop over 20 years or more after exposure to asbestos.
+On the other hand, longer delays are possible: mesothelioma, a kind of cancer in the lining of the lung cavity, can develop 20 years or more after exposure to asbestos.

 A common way to classify hazards is by category: